Listen to Your Body—Stay Healthy and Injury-Free During Your Training

 Due to the intensity of marathon training, your body is more susceptible to getting a cold.
 I already shared a few thoughts at the beginning of this article.
 The information in the following article, “Conquering the Common Cold?”, can be helpful since it contains a few key points on how to strengthen the immune system—upon which your running currently is making so many demands.

 You may want to consider adding light stretching to your training routine.
 Stretching lightly after your easy runs will help your muscles recover faster.
 It is best to stretch on “warmed-up” muscles—for example, after an easy workout or a warm bath.
 You can combine stretching with deep breathing.
-Please NEVER stretch after a hard workout when your muscles are still exhausted and tense from the workload.
+Please NEVER stretch after a hard workout when your muscles are still exhausted and tense from the workload or before a run when your muscles are cold.
 In addition, avoid putting pressure on your joints while stretching—instead, always keep a slight angle in the joint.

 How about a massage?
 Enjoy a massage that will relax your muscles and help your body and mind recover from the rigors of training.
 The benefits of a relaxing sports massage are too awesome to write down in a few short points.
 If you would like more information you can take a look at the following article, “Hands-on Help.”
 Hopefully, the information will help you understand the benefits of Sports Massage as a real part of your training.
 Another massage therapy is “Lymphatic Massage.”
 You can find some information in the article “Lymphatic Massage: A Healing Therapy.”